 The Lighthouse Organization, with its many fields and indoor facility, afforded an excellent place for this sport to develop and grow.
 The P.O.S.A., the ethnic clubs, and the Lighthouse Boys Club, with its alumni, laid the cornerstone for the expansion of soccer into areas contiguous to Philadelphia.
 Job and family requirements dictated the move from city to suburbs.
 The alumni would form clubs, create intramural leagues, organize clinics and interest new neighbors and friends in the merits of this great sport.

 For many years the P.O.S.A. would organize and sponsor high school all-star teams from the various leagues in the area, to play not only against each other, but also to compete against teams from other cities such as New York and Baltimore.
-The “Oldtimers” also made an impact by sponsoring many event and tournaments involving youth soccer clubs.
+The “Oldtimers” also made an impact by sponsoring many events and tournaments involving youth soccer clubs.

 The “Oldtimers” had met faithfully from 1947 to 2008, to plan the year’s activities.
 The highlight of each year was always the annual banquet in the spring.
 At this banquet, awards were given for players, coaches, referees and clubs of the year along with special awards for service to the soccer community.
-But the high point of the evening was always the induction into the Hall of Fame.
+But the high point of the evening was always the inductions into the Hall of Fame.